jimwins/titi/docs/validation.rst

 via an alternative route (say a REST API rather than a form) you can re-use the same validation code.

-Despite this, Paris doesn’t provide any built-in support for validation.
+Despite this, Titi doesn’t provide any built-in support for validation.
 This is because validation is potentially quite complex, and often very application-specific.
-Paris is deliberately quite ignorant about your actual data - it simply executes queries, and gives you the responsibility of making sure the data inside your models is valid and correct.
-Adding a full validation framework to Paris would probably require more code than Paris itself!
+Titi is deliberately quite ignorant about your actual data - it simply executes queries, and gives you the responsibility of making sure the data inside your models is valid and correct.
+Adding a full validation framework to Titi would probably require more code than Titi itself!

-However, there are several simple ways that you could add validation to your models without any help from Paris.
+However, there are several simple ways that you could add validation to your models without any help from Titi.
 You could override the ``save()`` method, check the data is valid, and return ``false`` on failure, or call ``parent::save()`` on success.
 You could create your own subclass of the ``Model`` base class and add your own generic